-All AmeriCorps NCCC Corps Members must earn a portion of the 1,700 hour requirement through Independent Service Project (ISP) hours.
+All AmeriCorps NCCC members must earn a portion of the 1,700 hour requirement through Independent Service Project (ISP) hours.
 ISPs are different from the day to day team-based service.
-They are intended to allow Corps Members to serve on issue areas in which they have an individual interest, to afford them a broader variety of service experiences than what they accomplish as a team, and to give them an understanding of how they may continue to serve beyond the team-based experience.
+They are intended to allow Corps members to serve on issue areas in which they have an individual interest, to afford them a broader variety of service experiences than what they accomplish as a team, and to give them an understanding of how they may continue to serve beyond the team-based experience.

-Of the 1,700 service hours required for program completion, a certain number must be ISPs, according to the following chart:
+Of the 1,700 service hours required for program completion, a certain number must be ISPs, according to the chart on the following page.